PacktPublishing/CSharp7-and-.NET-Core-2.0-Blueprints/README.md

 # C# 7 and .NET Core 2.0 Blueprints

 # Chapter 1 - eBook Manager
 This is a cool little utility app to manage all your ebooks into virtual collections.
-The new features of C# 7 are illustrated in this chapter.
+It covers the new features introduced in C# 7, which allow developers to write less code and be more productive.
+We will create an eBook manager application.
+If you are like me, you have eBooks scattered all over your hard drive and some external drives as well.
+This application will provide a mechanism to bring all these various locations together into a virtual storage space.
+The application is functional, but it can be further enhanced to suit your needs

 # Chapter 2 - Cricket Calculator and Score Tracker
 Love the game?
 So do we.
 A Bootstrap ASP.NET site that keeps track of your favorite cricket teams score.
 The princilpes of Object-Oriented Programming and the first two SOLID principles are discussed in this chapter.
+Object-oriented programming (OOP) is a crucial element of writing .NET applications.
+Proper OOP ensures that developers can easily share code between projects.
+You don't have to rewrite code that has already been written.

 # Chapter 3 - Cross Platform ASP.NET Core MVC Information Dashboard
-Take a closer look at .NET Core.
-Create a Cross Platform ASP.NET Core MVC Web App that runs on macOS, Linux and Windows and displays basic system information.
+Take a closer look at .NET Core. .NET Core allows us to create applications that will run on Windows, macOS, and Linux.
+To illustrate this in this chapter, we will be creating a simple Information Dashboard application that displays information about the computer we are running on as well as the weather conditions at the location of that machine.

 # Chapter 4 - Task Bug Logging ASP.NET Core MVC App
 Take a look at using MongoDB with ASP.NET Core MVC by creating a task/bug logging application.
 MongoDB allows developers to be more productive and can easily be added to .NET Core